manastalukdar/manastalukdar.github.io/website/pages/about/professional/recruiters.md

 ### Miscellaneous

 - Due to US legal immigration system being where it is, I still do not have my green card.
 So, I will need immigration support.
 Specifically, H1B and continuing my GC application.
 Happy to discuss specifics.
-- I am mostly an in-person, work-from-office person.
-However, it would be nice to have the flexibility to work remotely on occasion.
+- I have worked in in-person, hybrid as well as remote working environments.
+I am comfortable and have been successful in all of them.
+I am open to any of these working environments.
+For in-person, I would appreciate the option of working remotely on occasion.

 ### Next steps?